Bitcoin (BTC) price prediction 2019

-The world’s best-known and most widely traded cryptocurrency, bitcoin (BTC) made worldwide headlines in 2017 when it experienced phenomenal growth.
-Now, as awareness of cryptocurrencies continues to spread, traders and HODLers alike are hungry for accurate forecasts of where bitcoin’s price is headed in the weeks, months and years ahead.
+The world’s best-known and most widely traded cryptocurrency, Bitcoin (BTC) is widely known for its phenomenal growth.
+Now, as awareness of cryptocurrencies continues to spread, all eyes are on forecasts of where Bitcoin’s price is headed in the weeks, months and years ahead.

 |Launch date||9 January 2009|

 Bitcoin price prediction